 A cross-docking facility is a type of sorting centre with minimal storage space.
 Goods that arrive here are quickly sorted according to inbound and outbound shipments and then immediately shipped out, often within 24 hours.

 What is a cross-docking strategy?

-A cross-docking strategy minimizes warehousing activities and labor by immediately transferring freight from one mode of transportation to another at the docking facility as soon as possible.
-This method helps deliver cost savings and ensures faster fulfillment time.
+A cross-docking strategy minimises warehousing activities and labour by immediately transferring freight from one mode of transportation to another at the docking facility as soon as possible.
+This method helps deliver cost savings and ensures faster fulfilment time.

 Why is cross-docking used?

 In the traditional warehousing system, inventory is unloaded from incoming railcars or semi-trailers, and stored within the warehouse.
 Then, they are repacked and shipped.
 But, with a cross-docking system in place, orders are fulfiled much faster.
 This supply chain strategy is used for goods that are perishable, or when juggling multiple vendors.